 Standards for a highly secure Windows 10 device

 These standards are for general purpose laptops, tablets, 2-in-1’s, mobile workstations, and desktops.
-This topic applies specifically and uniquely for Windows 10 version 1709, Fall Creators Update.
-Windows security features are enabled when you meet or exceed these standards and your device is able to provide a highly secure experience.
+This topic applies specifically for Windows 10 version 1803.
+If you are a decision maker purchasing new devices and you want to enable the best possible security configuration, your device should meet or exceed these standards.

 |Process architecture||Systems must have a processor that supports 64-bit instructions||Virtualization-based security (VBS) features require the Windows hypervisor, which is only supported on 64-bit IA processors, or ARM v8.2 CPUs|

 |Virtualization||Systems must have a processor that supports Input-Output Memory Management Unit (IOMMU) device virtualization and all I/O devices must be protected by IOMMU/SMMU||Intel VT-d, AMD-Vi, or ARM64 SMMUs|